chachie/lisp-diary/README.md

 ## Why use this format?

-By using a Lisp file for your diary notes in Emacs, you can:
+By using a Lisp file for your diary in Emacs, you can:

   * define reference mathematical formulas, that can be run within the buffer.
   * do quick calculations without opening a different window.